Chartered in 1890, the University of Chicago quickly became a world leader in higher education and research.

 The University’s neighborhood, Hyde Park, is a vibrant yet relaxed residential community located just seven miles from downtown Chicago.
-More than 65% of University faculty and their families call Hyde Park home.
-With its stimulating diversity, Hyde Park boasts a thriving cultural scene ranging from the Barack Obama Presidential Center to Promontory Point, a peninsula extending into Lake Michigan and an ideal site for Frisbee and barbecues, to the DuSable Museum of African American History.
+More than 65% of the faculty and their families call Hyde Park home.
+With its stimulating diversity, Hyde Park boasts a thriving cultural scene ranging from the Barack Obama Presidential Center to Promontory Point—a peninsula extending into Lake Michigan and an ideal site for Frisbee and barbecues—to the DuSable Museum of African American History.
 Because of its close proximity to UChicago’s many educational resources, Hyde Park is home to a community whose common bond is a shared passion for invigorating intellectual discussion.

 Successful UChicago applicants will have succeeded in a wide variety of challenging high school courses and have impressive letters of recommendation, essays, extracurricular activities, and test scores.
-Applicants must submit the Common Application or the Universal Application and the University of Chicago supplement, which includes an additional extended essay and two short-essay questions.
+Applicants must submit the Common Application or the Coalition Application and the University of Chicago supplement, which includes an additional extended essay and one short-essay question.
 Prospective students and families are welcome to visit campus for an information session and student-led tour.
 Interviews are optional.

-Type of University: The private, coeducational undergraduate College of the University of Chicago is at the heart of one of the world’s great research universities and intellectual communities, where 89 Nobel Laureates have researched, studied, or taught.
-The College offers nearly 50 majors in the liberal arts and the first-established, most extensive general education Core Curriculum.
+Type of School: The private, coeducational undergraduate College of the University of Chicago is at the heart of one of the world’s great research universities and intellectual communities, where 90 Nobel Laureates have researched, studied, or taught.
+The College offers 50 majors in the liberal arts and the first-established, most extensive general education Core Curriculum.

-Size of Campus: The University of Chicago’s 215-acre campus is an officially designated botanic garden in the city of Chicago.
+Size of Campus: The University of Chicago’s 217-acre campus is an officially designated botanic garden in the city of Chicago.

-Number of Students: The University community includes 5,700 undergraduate students and 10,000 graduate students.
-Of the student body, 14% are international students, which does not include U.S. citizens living abroad or permanent residents of the United States.
+Number of Students: The University community includes 6,000 undergraduate students and 10,000 graduate students.
+Of the student body, 13% are international students, which does not include US citizens living abroad or permanent residents of the United States.

 Early Action: November 1